zachbaker55/Optional-Exercise-04d-Tilemap-Coins/README.md

 Exercise for MSCH-C220

+A demonstration of this exercise can be found at [https://youtu.be/uCh7VhG-yr4](https://youtu.be/uCh7VhG-yr4).

 This exercise is designed to continue our creation of a 2D Platformer, by demonstrating some of the complications in using Tilemaps for consumable items.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Optional-Exercise-04d-Tilemap-Coins.
 Edit the LICENSE and replace BL-MSCH-C220-F22 with your full name.
 Commit your changes.